raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial2.md

 Now equipped with these 4 unzipped layers in your `Session2` folder, you are ready to open QGIS!

-### 2. Setting up your QGIS project
+## 2. Setting up your QGIS project

 Start a new blank project.
-In your browser panel, navigate to the location of your `Session2` folder.
+In your browser panel, Hote to the location of your `Session2` folder.
 Because it's usually hidden in successive folders, I like to add the location as favourite.

 <img src="../docs/assets/images/S2-07.png" width="700">